$100M Leads Review (The 9-Figure Lead Secret?)

 Guess what happens when your prospect gets the same opening line for the fifth time this week?
 They ignore it.
 Or worse, they mark it as spam.

 Use the principles.
 Study the framework.
-Then rewrite everything in your own voice for your specific audience.
+Then rewrite everything in your own voice.

 Do $100M Leads Strategies Actually Work?

-These are the exact strategies Alex Hormozi used to build a portfolio generating $250M a year.
+These are the exact strategies Alex used to build a portfolio generating $250M a year.
+The system is proven.
+The gap is execution.

 Most readers buy the book excited, fly through it in a weekend, feel motivated for 3 days, and then nothing changes.
 They go back to old habits and chase the next shiny tactic.
 Same cycle, different trend.